11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 4. Argonaut Hotel — Fisherman’s Wharf

-The Argonaut Hotel is one of my top recommendations for first-time visitors, whether traveling with kids or not.
+The Argonaut Hotel is one of my top recommendations for first-time visitors to San Francisco, whether traveling with kids or not.

 Located near Ghirardelli Square, the Hyde Street cable car turnaround, and the famous Buena Vista Café (known for their Irish Coffee), the location couldn’t be more convenient.